pandoc-ext/section-bibliographies/README.md

 Configuration
 ------------------------------------------------------------------

-The filter allows customization through these metadata fields:
+The filter allows customization through metadata fields, all nested below the `section-bibliographies` value:

-`section-bibs-level`
+`section-bibiliograpies.level`
 :   This variable controls what level the biblography will occur
     at the end of.
 The header of the generated references section will be one level lower than the section that it appears on (so if it occurs at the end of a level-1 section, it will receive a level-2 header, and so on).

-`section-bibs-bibliography`
+`section-bibliographies.bibliography`
 :   Behaves like `bibliography` in the context of this filter.
     This variable exists because pandoc automatically invokes `citeproc` as the final filter if it is called with either `--bibliography`, or if the `bibliography` metadata is given via a command line option.
 Using `section-bibs-bibliography` on the command line avoids this unwanted invocation.

+`section-bibliographies.references`
+:   Behaves like `references` in the context of this filter.

+The metadata fields `section-bibs-level` and `section-bibs-bibliography` have the same effect as the nested `level` and `bibliography` values, respectively.
+This is for for backwards compatibility.
+The old names are deprecated and should no longer be used.

 License